NuriaQueralt/bioknowledge-reviewer/README.md

 GPL v3.0

 ## Acknowledgments
 To the NGLY1 Deficiency community for sharing their expert knowledge.
 To the Scripps Research for the infrastructure.
-To the DBCLS and BioHackathon 2018 sponsors and organizers to select and allow this project improvement such as to measure their FAIRness.
+To the [NIH NCATS' Biomedical Data Translator](https://ncats.nih.gov/translator) Hackathon January 2018.
+To the DBCLS and [BioHackathon 2018](http://2018.biohackathon.org/) sponsors and organizers to select and allow this project improvement such as to measure their FAIRness.

 ## DOI
 [![DOI](https://zenodo.org/badge/132827298.svg)](https://zenodo.org/badge/latestdoi/132827298)